Chapter 19: The Tragedy at Ong Thanh 062025

 Europe against Nazi Germany, was so disturbed by Westmoreland's flaky

 Saigon.
-He was Westmoreland's old boss and had a lot of pull in the
+He was Westmoreland's old boss and had a lot of pull with the

 public.
 Westmoreland spent five days trying to talk him into seeing